sstephenson/global_phone/README.md

 Validation is not definitive and may return false positives, but *should not* return false negatives unless the database is out of date.

-Territory heuristics are imprecise.
-Parsing a number will usually result in the territory being set to the primary territory of the region.
-For example, Canadian numbers will be parsed with a territory of `US`.
-(In most cases this does not matter, but if your application needs to perform geolocation using phone numbers, GlobalPhone may not be a good fit.)

 ## Development

 The GlobalPhone source code is [hosted on GitHub](https://github.com/sstephenson/global_phone).
 You can check out a copy of the latest code using Git: